sdan/Qwen3-VL-JAX/README.md

 - `sample.py` — Image preprocessing, prompting helpers, top‑k/top‑p sampling
 - `utils.py` — Config (chz), logging, checkpoints, HF→JAX conversion
 - `run.py` — Minimal CLI example

+On a H200 I reach a whopping 0.5 tok/s because of JAX JIT issues I was running into that simply make it slower to run, despite the implementation being clean, this shouldn't be run in production.

 ## Quickstart